cloudbank-project/image-research-computing-tutorial/README.md

 * The *kernel* is the program that executes the Python code
     * The kernel status is indicated by a circle at the upper right of the notebook
     * Hover over the circle with your cursor for elaboration

+## Updating Anaconda and the machine image

+* Once per month is a common Anaconda update tempo...
+* See this comment in full on the `bootstrap` README